Tbseddy/JavaScript-Training/readme.md

  This is likely one of the most common uses for JavaScript on the web: you can provide basic feedback letting the user know they've done something in error—in this case, invalid login credentials.

+ ## Chapter two

+ Some of the benefits of using the web browser as a JavaScript runtime are as follows:
+ * Web browsers are one of the most distributed software platforms in the world.
+ * Browsers include a set of built-in developer tools for debugging and monitoring JavaScript.
+ * Browsers are the absolute primary runtime for JavaScript and all others follow it.